scenerystack/community/docs/learn/scenery-basics.md

 ## Overview

-Scenery is a library that allows developers to build and render 2D views using a declarative structure, bridging the gap between abstract view models and low-level rendering in the browser.

-Scenery organizes all of your visual elements into a hierarchy of nodes (often called a “scene graph”) that makes it easier to manage layout and interaction.
-Each node is responsible for its own transformations and styling, enabling you to reposition, rotate, or adjust the appearance of specific parts of your UI without affecting unrelated elements.

-One of the strengths of Scenery is its flexibility in rendering: depending on your configuration, it can create and update elements in the DOM via SVG, Canvas, or WebGL.
-Moreover, it can mix and match these technologies within the same scene, meaning certain portions might leverage high-fidelity vector graphics in SVG while others use fast raster operations in Canvas or advanced 3D capabilities in WebGL.

-When you finalize your UI structure, the Scenery [Display] efficiently updates the view so only changed elements are redrawn.
-This helps maintain a high level of performance while keeping your application’s codebase both modular and easy to reason about.
-In essence, Scenery’s declarative approach streamlines the process of building rich, interactive 2D interfaces.
+Scenery **helps you build 2D graphics and interfaces** using a declarative structure.

+Scenery is built on a *scene graph*: the visual elements in your UI are organized into a hierarchy of nodes, similar to the DOM.

+Scenery's [Display] is responsible for efficiently rendering updates to the scene graph to the screen.
+It can seamlessly mix SVG, Canvas, and WebGL rendering behind-the-scenes to provide the best performance and quality for your application.

 ## Getting Started